 The initial package will contain applications and the most recent updates.
-Later when new updates become available you may want to make these available to your users.
-You can do this in a number of ways:
+When updates are available, you can provide the updates to your users in the following ways:

-If Remote Update Manager was included in your deployment package (which is the default behavior) you can use your deployment tool of choice to remotely run the Remote Update Manager on the client machine.
+If Remote Update Manager was included in your deployment package (default behavior), use your deployment tool to remotely run the Remote Update Manager on client machine.
 Updates will run with administrator privileges and come from Adobe Update Server.

-If you have an internal Adobe Update Server and during package creation chose to use this server, Remote Update Manager will pull updates from your internal server rather than the Adobe server, thus saving much network bandwidth.
+If you have an internal Adobe Update Server, choose it during package creation.
+Remote Update Manager pulls updates from your internal server rather than the Adobe server, which saves network bandwidth.

 If you create a package that contains Universal Windows Platform based apps, you will experience unexpected behavior when you deploy the package on an end-user computer.
-For details, see this document.
+For details, see the issues and limitations document.